symbolslogic/symbolslogic.github.io/lessons/modus_ponens.md

 title: Modus Ponens
 ---

-We will begin our journey into the rules of inference with Modus Ponens (MP).
-MP is one of the most well-known valid argument forms, it also likely in every legal contract, computer program, and research paper in existence.
-You have likely either used MP or came across it at least once this week.

-So how does it look like?
-Here is its form:
+Modus Ponens (MP) is one of the most common rules of inference.
+From the Latin, "the way to affirm by affirming", it follows the form of affirming the antecedent of an implication and inferring its consequent.

 > a → b <br>
 > a